Conformal Symmetry in Field Theory and in Quantum Gravity: Long Story of Infinities

 There is already a known approach to QFT, which gives the desired result of QFT without any beta functions.
-Actually, the condition of vanishing of beta functions is equivalent in the parlance of exact RG (or functional RG) community to the existence of a fixed point (FP) of Renormalization Group flow (RG), which is true at all energy scales.
+Actually, the condition of vanishing of beta functions is equivalent in the parlance of exact RG (or functional RG termed also as FRG) community to the existence of a fixed point of Renormalization Group flow (RG), which is true at all energy scales.
 This means that the Wilsonian effective action of a theory should always stay at the fixed point, not only in the UV regime.
-We look for UV-finite theories such that in the UV regime they meet a non-trivial FP (meeting a trivial FP is quite of boring, because this is a free theory without any gravitational interactions).
-This is one of the conditions present in the asymptotic safety programme (AS) for quantum gravitational interactions.
-Being at the FP, we want to stay there forever, even if we change the energy scale.
-This is a true meaning of conformality.
-It is known in the theory of RG flows that adding some operator to the FP scale-invariant action starts a running and the theory at other energy scales (different than high energies, where UV FP should reside) is not any more conformal and shows dependence on the scale.
-We instead, want that in the symmetric conformal phase no such modification should be added to the theory and that we have scale- and conformal invariance at all energy scales.
-Only later we can discuss the situation in the broken phase of conformal symmetry.
-As emphasized above, we first want to have a candidate of very symmetric quantum field theory of gravitational interactions amenable later to be studied in the spontaneously broken phase.
-As it is known, in such conformal perturbation theory we should use all the powers and symmetries of the background theory to constrain possible results in the perturbative calculus.
-This is the same situation like in normal perturbation theory of standard QFT, where we perturb the free theory and we use a lot of symmetries thereof in the perturbation calculus and that is why we could have a handle on the interacting theories at all.
-The same we want to do with perturbations to non-trivial conformal theory, but the first condition is to find an example of quantum conformal gravity.

-The first interesting paper about the UV-finite quantum gravitation appeared in 1989 by Kuzmin \cite{kuzmin}, however it went largely unnoticed.
-In it, the author used the power of higher derivative super-renormalizable theories and correctly pointed out that for sufficiently high exponent $\gamma$ there are only one-loop divergences present.
-He used the following condition between form-factors to have a control over perturbative spectrum of a theory:

-where the form-factors were written between Ricci scalars, Ricci tensors and Riemann tensors respectively.
-He chose the form-factors to be asymptotically polynomial in the UV regime, the same trick as we described above extensively.
-But, and this is the main difference from our approach, he chose the exponent $\gamma$ to be general real positive number, not integer as was in our case.
-Furthermore, he studies UV-divergences at one-loop and he derives the general formula for them depending on two parameters: the mentioned $\gamma$ and a parameter $\beta$ relating two other form-factors in the UV regime according to the formula: $F_{{\rm Ric}}=\beta F_{R}$.
-Finally, he solves numerically some transcendental equations expressing complete vanishing of all beta functions of the theory and by this he determines the actual approximate numerical values of the parameters $\beta$ and $\gamma$.
-Kuzmin finds the following values:
+We look for UV-finite theories such that in the UV regime they meet a non-trivial fixed point (meeting a trivial fixed point is quite of boring, because this is a free theory without any gravitational interactions).
+This is one of the conditions present in the asymptotic safety programme (AS) for quantum gravitational interactions \cite{as1,as2,as3,as4}.